Updated on September 24, 2024

 • Throbbing

-People who experience these early symptoms or warning signs of cold sores may never actually have a cold sore outbreak.
-Applying OTC antiviral ointments for cold sores or taking prescription antiviral medications at this stage may prevent them from forming and improve the healing process.
+People who experience these early symptoms of cold sores may never actually have a cold sore outbreak.
+Applying over-the-counter (OTC) antiviral ointments or prescription antiviral medications may prevent them from forming and improve the healing process.

 Stage 2: Blistering